UR Outdoor Soccer Rules

 - The goalie may dive headfirst to make a save on a shot; however, the goalie may NOT dive headfirst when challenging an opposing player for a loose or dribbled ball (due to the potential of injury to either the goalie, the player, or both).

 - Any player who slides for any reason will have a foul called for the slide either by themselves or by an opposing player on the field.
 If a player “forgets”, then it is the responsibility of his/her team captain to call the foul.
 If there is a disagreement, then the respective team captains are expected to maturely discuss the situation and come to a resolution.

 - Any attempt at a slide tackle will result in an indirect free kick for the opposing team (unless the foul occurs in the penalty box area, in which case a penalty kick is awarded).
-If a player attempts a second slide tackle they are to be removed from the game and not eligible to play again that week.
+The player who commits the sliding infraction will be removed from the game for a minimum of 5minutes, and any other player on that same team who commits a second sliding infraction (regardless if they are the same player or a different player) will be sent off for the remainder of the game.
 Repeat offenders will be subject to supplemental discipline from league management which may include suspension.

 - Play the Ball – Not the Body.
 If you are using your body (arms, shoulders, etc.) against an opponent to gain possession or position you are not playing the ball and thus are committing a foul.